InformaticsMatters/fragnet/orchestration/README.md

 ans edit accordingly for use in the playbooks.

 ### The 'deploy' playbook
+>   **Know your disk requirements before deploying!**

+>   Before deploying a new graph set you **MUST** make sure there's
+    space on the volumes that will host your directories.
+You will need to accommodate the import data, the generates graph data and the graph database logs.
+At the time of writing **molport_build_3** required at least 250GiB of file space (25GiB of input data and 221GiB of generated graph data).

-Configures the graph-db node with a chosen "combination".
+The **deploy** playbook configures the graph-db node with a chosen "combination" (or "build").
+You define the graph you want to deploy using a copy of the parameter template file.
-The playbook execution for combination "1" would be: -

     $ source setenv.sh
     $ cd ansible
+    $ cp parameters.template parameters
+    [edit your 'parameters' file]
     $ ansible-playbook -e '@parameters' playbooks/fragnet/deploy.yaml

-You can test the Fragnet service (assuming the data is compatible) using a playbook.
-The test will attempt to get a token (using the user credentials in the setenv file), run a built-in search query (around "c1ccc(Nc2nc3ccccc3o2)cc1") and then conclude by checking the query results: -
+You can test the Fragnet service **molport** deployment using a playbook.
+The test will attempt to get a token (using the user credentials in the setenv file), run a built-in search query (around "c1ccc(Nc2nc3ccccc3o2)cc1") and then conclude by checking an example query's results: -

     $ ansible-playbook playbooks/fragnet/test-fragnet.yaml

 >   The check simply verifies the number of nodes, edges and groups
     returned by the query.
 It does not check the values of the nodes and edges, getting the right number is enough for this simple test.

-Once deployed you can _test_ the Fragnet server's basic search capabilities (if it's the basic molport DB) with the `test-fragnet` playbook, which basically just checks the query described in the curl/jq-based **Example REST interaction** section below: -

-    $ ansible-playbook playbooks/fragnet/test-fragnet.yaml

 ### The 'stop' playbooks
 Stops the running containers.